eprints/idsidsids/README.md

 Edit workflow file (usually archives/repoid/cfg/workflows/eprint/default.xml) and:

- 1. replace all occurences of "date" with "dates" (be sure to retain the 'required' setting)
+ 1. replace all occurences of "id_number" with "ids" (be sure to retain the 'required' setting)
- 2. remove all occurences of "date_type"
+ 2. remove all occurences of "isbn", "issn", etc.
- 3. remove rioxx2_dateAccepted and rioxx2_publication_date fields from rioxx2 stage if using RIOXX2 package

-Recommended alternative to (1): remove all occurences of "date" and "date_type"* and add a single occurence of "dates" in its own component (ie. not in the Publication Details component) - this will give you extra validation warnings if a date is entered but an event not selected or vice versa.

 ````
   <stage name="core">